komali2/508.dev/content/_index.md

     Maintenance is hard, and annoying.
 How do you balance maintaining old features while building new ones?
 How do you decide when to upgrade?
     {{</card>}}
     {{<card title="Billing"  icon="receipt">}}
     Billing can be hard to nightmarish depending on your service model and payment methods.
-Billing can also cut into your bottom line for every transaction.
+Billing can also cut into your bottom line for every transactiona.
     {{</card>}}
 {{</cardlist>}}